JesusFilm/react-prep/Project/1-Typescript.md

 _Be sure to update the project name_

-2. Remove the uneeded boilerplate code from `App.tsx`
+2. Remove the unneeded boilerplate code from `App.tsx`

    - Remove everything from between the header tags
    - Remove the css file import